LucasNative/lucasnative/README.md

  **A little more about me:**
- * I'm a tattoo artst, vegetarian, and love metal music.
+ * I'm a tattoo artst, vegetarian, and i love metal music.
  * My favorite movie is The Lord of The Rings (all).
  * My favorite series is Halt and Catch Fire.
  * My favorite game is Borderlands 3!